weathertrader/pgrad/setup/README.md

 src/backfill.sh&
 ```

-The operational ETLs can be run using the provided crontab
+The data pipelines can be operationalized using the provided crontab
 ```
 crontab src/crontab.txt
 ```